JustinDFuller/javascript-testing-library/README.md

 `javascript-testing-library` is meant to force good testing practices onto a JavaScript application.

+Using this library will encourage you to write...

+Fast tests,
-Using this library will encourage you to write fast tests, because all expensive IO is disallowed by default.
+because all expensive IO is disallowed by default.

+Small tests,
-Using this library will encourage you to write small tests, because only one assertion is allowed per-test.
+because only one assertion is allowed per-test.

+Useful tests,
-Using this library will encourage you to write useful tests, because it does not allow you assert against the results of `typeof`.
+because it does not allow you assert against the results of `typeof`.
 You have to assert against an actual value.

+Using this library will discourage you from writing...

+Brittle tests,
-Using this library will discourage you from writing brittle tests, because it only allows you to stub external modules.
+because it only allows you to stub external modules.

+Flakey tests,
-Using this library will discourage you from writing flakey tests, because it disallows expensive IO like http requests and file system operations.
+because it disallows expensive IO like http requests and file system operations.

 ## What it won't allow you to do